 What is a Good Marketing Strategy for businesses?

-A good marketing strategy delivers results – simple as that.
+If you don’t have a marketing strategy, you’ll have no way of knowing whether your marketing actions have any impact at all.
+By contrast, a good marketing strategy delivers results – simple as that.
 It defines the resources required for success, works to definable goals, and has ways of measuring and demonstrating whether they have been achieved.
-How do you create a good marketing strategy?
-Simply follow the Outsource Your Marketing 7 step guide.
+What is a good marketing strategy?
+Read on for the Outsource Your Marketing 7 step guide.

 1. What is a Marketing Strategy?

-A marketing strategy is what underpins effective marketing tactics.
+A good marketing strategy is one that matches appropriate marketing tactics to measurable marketing goals.
 It’s the tool that helps your business to identify clearly and realistically what your marketing goals should be, and how they can be measured.

 - Products and Services – what do you do?